The Only Four Things Any Business Does

 Taxes is only paying rent to the city, state or country.
 Dividends to shareholders is repaying a loan to a financial institution "roughly".

-It is all extremely straight forward.
+It is all quite straight forward.

 If nothing else remember the four things a business does.
 As long as everything continues to flow, the business works fine.